 And here are some examples from the open-access Record Evolution IoT App Store:

 OPC Unified Architecture (OPC UA) is a machine-to-machine communication protocol for industrial automation developed by the OPC Foundation.
-This is how the OPC UA Base App looks in the IoT app store:
+This is how the OPC UA Client App looks in the IoT app store:

 - Based on client-server communication

 - Focus on communicating with industrial equipment and systems for data collection and control